kbachlaus/Matlab/README.md

 # Matlab
-Matlab course taken at Georgia Institute of Technology (CS 1371 - Computing for Engineers) The github repository contains course homework completely soley by myself.
+Matlab course taken at Georgia Institute of Technology (CS 1371 - Computing for Engineers) The github repository contains course homework completely solely by myself.

 Course content: